piisa/pii-data/doc/implementing-srcdocument.md

 This method must return an iterator that will produce data according to the _native_ data structure.
 In general the method can deliver, for each iteration:
- - either a dictionary, containing at least a `data` field (which has the chunk payload)
+ - either a dictionary, containing at least a `data` field (which contains the chunk payload)
  - or an arbitrary object (e.g. a plain string) representing the payload directly.
 It will then be wrapped around to produce the dictionary

 Depending on the document type, there are particularities:
- - Sequence documents must produce a linear sequence of chunks, in either of the two formats mentiones above
+ - Sequence documents must produce a linear sequence of chunks, in either of the two formats mentioned above
  - Table document must produce document rows, in also either of the two
    formats: in this case either a list directly containing the row, or a dictionary with a `data` field containing the row as a list